Selected Passages from Hungarian-Ottoman Wars

 Later, Nyalábvár castle gave home to Ilosvai Selymes Péter (cc1520-cc1580), a historian, and a famous author of epic songs.
 He was of the Reformed faith and served as a schoolmaster in Nagy-Ida which belonged to the Perényi family.
 He also wrote a work about the life of Apostle Paul, in the Hungarian language.
 It was first published in 1564 in Szatmár.
 He was the one who recorded the legend of Toldi Miklós, a famous Hungarian knight of the 14th century.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)

-During the Ottoman wars, Nyalábvár castle has exchanged owners several times between the Habsburg kings of Royal Hungary and the princes of Transylvania.
+During the Ottoman wars, Nyalábvár castle exchanged owners several times between the Habsburg kings of Royal Hungary and the princes of Transylvania.
 In the beginning, Nyalábvár was in the hand of King Szapolyai, but after his death, the Habsburgs took it away from Queen Isabella, his widow.
 Later, Prince Báthory István of Transylvania occupied it.
 Then, it was owned by Prince Bethlen Gábor, and finally, it became the property of the Rákóczi family.

 After the unfortunate Polish war of Prince Rákóczi György II, the Ottoman Empire sent their allies, the Crimean Tatars to punish the Transylvanians.
 They besieged Nyalábvár castle in 1661 but they could not take it.
 As an act of revenge, they looted Királyháza and its area for a month.
 Then, they left for Transylvania to continue their destruction, herding plenty of slaves with them.
 You can read more about Rákóczi’s war of 1657 here:

-Many assemblies of Ugocsa County were held in Nyalábvár.
-Sadly, after the anti-Habsburg conspiration of Lord Wesselényi was unveiled, the castle got on the list of Emperor Leopold and it was exploded in 1672.
-Only the ruins of a tower can be seen on the long ridge of the castle’s site, next to a small medieval chapel.
+Today, only the ruins of a tower can be seen on the long ridge of the castle’s site, next to a small medieval chapel.
 The original chapel was exploded by the Soviet troops in 1947 because they regarded it as a “possibly military object”.
 However, the chapel was rebuilt by the inhabitants of Királyháza in the 1990s.

 You can take delight in a scenic view from the hill of the castle.
 Next to the new Greek Catholic Church, you can find a well-kept tourist road leading to the site.
 As for the inhabitants of Királyháza, the Hungarians had been there in more significant numbers before 1918.
 Their rate has greatly decreased since then and the Hungarian school was closed in 1944 by the Soviets.
 Yet, there are still Hungarians living there, according to visitors.